monhacks/patched-crystal/ReadMe.txt

 Fixed a bug where ClearWRAM only clears WRAM bank 1

-Fixed a bug where the game would crash after defeating Cooltrainer Sylvia after a rematch
+Fixed a bug where the game would crash after defeating Cooltrainer Rose after a rematch

 TM09 can now be bought at the Goldenrod Department Store 5F